chsh

 # xbps-install niri

-Install companion utilities
+Install desktop companion utilities

 # xbps-install alacritty fuzzel swaylock swayidle swaybg mako xwayland-satellite

-Install desktop toolbar and fonts
+Install desktop toolbar and toolbar fonts

 # xbps-install Waybar font-awesome6